DefectiveCode/link-sharer/README.md

 # Support Guidelines

-Thank you for using our open source package.
-Your understanding of the following support guidelines is crucial to ensure a smooth experience with our project:
+Thanks for choosing our open source package!
+Please take a moment to check out these support guidelines.
+They'll help you get the most out of our project.

 ## Community Driven Support

-As an open-source project, our primary support mechanism is our vibrant community.
-For general questions or troubleshooting, we recommend turning to community forums, discussion boards, or our project's dedicated channels.
+Our open-source project is fueled by our awesome community.
+If you have questions or need assistance, StackOverflow and other online resources are your best bets.

 ## Bugs, and Feature Prioritization

-The reality of managing an open-source project means we can't address every reported bug immediately.
-However, we're committed to the project's integrity.
+The reality of managing an open-source project means we can't address every reported bug or feature request immediately.
 We prioritize bug fixes in the following order:

 ### 1. Bugs Affecting Our Paid Products